Forecast issued at 5:40 am EST on Sunday 30 April 2017.

 Cloudy.
 Areas of morning fog.
 Slight (20%) chance of a light shower in the west during this afternoon and evening.
 Near zero chance of rain elsewhere.
 Light winds.
 Daytime maximum temperatures around 19.

 Fire Danger - Low-Moderate

 Sun protection 10:40am to 2:20pm, UV Index predicted to reach 4 [Moderate]

 Monday 1 May

-Partly cloudy.
-Areas of morning frost.
-Light winds becoming southwesterly 15 to 20 km/h during the day then becoming light during the evening.
-Overnight temperatures falling to around minus 1 with daytime temperatures reaching around 12.
+Patchy fog in the east in the early morning.
+Cloudy.
+High (70%) chance of showers in the south, medium (40%) chance elsewhere.
+Light winds becoming northwesterly 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
+Overnight temperatures falling to around 10 with daytime temperatures reaching around 19.

 Partly cloudy.
-Areas of frost and patchy fog in the morning.
-Light winds.
-Overnight temperatures falling to around minus 1 with daytime temperatures reaching around 13.
+Winds southerly 15 to 20 km/h.
+Overnight temperatures falling to around 5 with daytime temperatures reaching around 16.